 - You also can use your computer's card slot (if it has one) or a commercially available card reader to access image files directly from the camera's memory card.
-For details, see the user documentation that comes with your computer. - To connect the camera to your computer and save files - Turn on the camera.
-Next, press [SET] and then display the REC menu (page 65) or the PLAY menu (page 89). - 2.
+For details, see the user documentation that comes with your computer. - To connect the camera to your computer and save files - 1.
+Turn on the camera.
+Next, press [SET] and then display the REC menu (page 66) or the PLAY menu (page 93). - 2.
 On the "Set Up" tab, select "USB" and then press [▶]. - 3.
-Use [▲] and [▼] to select "Mass Storage", and then press [SET].

-4. Turn off the camera and then use the USB cable that comes with the camera to connect it to your Macintosh.

-- The camera does not draw power over the USB cable.
+Use [▲] and [▼] to select "Mass Storage", and then press [SET]. - Turn off the camera and then use the USB cable that comes with the camera to connect it to your Macintosh. - The camera does not draw power over the USB cable.
 Make sure the camera's battery is sufficiently charged before connecting. - Make sure that you insert the cable connector into the USB/AV port until you feel it click securely into place.
 Failure to insert the connector fully can result in poor communication or malfunction.

-Making sure that the $\blacktriangledown$ mark on the camera is aligned with the $\blacktriangle$ mark of the USB cable connector, connect the cable to the camera.
+Making sure that the ◀ mark on the USB cable connector is towards the monitor screen side, connect the cable to the camera.

-- Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration. - When connecting the USB cable to a USB port, make sure you align the connector correctly with the port.
+- Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration. - When connecting the USB cable to a USB port, make sure you align the connector correctly with the port. - Your computer may not be able to recognize the camera if you connect via a USB hub.
+Always connect directly to the computer's USB port.